Estimated Tuition and Fees Based on 2023-2024

 As the University Center for Excellence in Developmental Disabilities for South Carolina, the mission of the Center for Disability Resources (CDR) is to enhance the well-being and quality of life of persons with disabilities and their families.
 The CDR collaborates with persons with disabilities, their families and organizations to develop new knowledge and best practices, train leaders and affect system change.

-The CDR Assistantship is awarded to one student and is a 10 hour per week commitment supporting one of the following areas of focus.
+The CDR Assistantship is awarded to one student and is a 10 hour per week, one academic year commitment supporting one of the following areas of focus.
 As a service to the University, a stipend is provided to the graduate assistant, and out of state graduate students are granted in-state for their tuition costs.

 Individuals Motivating People to Achieve Change Together (IMPACT), is a state-wide self-advocacy council that represents the needs of individuals with disability to state and local government.